conterra/mapapps-vuetoc/src/main/js/bundles/dn_tocapi/README.md

 }
 ```

+As you can see, it is possible to override the default labels and instead inject i18n Strings.

 ## Hide Actions
-If the Action should not be displayed under certain circumstances you have to trigger the `display-changed` event with the corresponding value (`false` = hide your Action for this item):
+If the Action should not be displayed under certain circumstances you can set the `displayAction` property in your component (`false` = hide your Action for this item):
 ```js
 export default function MyCustomActionFactory() {
     return {